 The Parrot Story

 One of the highlights (same as in the previous tour) was giraffe feeding.
 And after giraffe feeding, our program was different.
 For example, we were introduced to this parrot.
 As it turns out, parents bought this bird for a young girl.
 As that girl aged and reached 18, she went into the army.
-The parrot became very sad, and finally, the girl’s parents brought it to Safari.
-Until this day, the parrot holds grudges, and if a woman tried to pet him, he would bite (the biting is aimed only at women and not men).
+The parrot became very sad, and the girl’s parents finally brought it to Safari.
+Until this day, the parrot holds grudges, and if a woman tries to pet him, he bites (the biting is aimed only at women and not men).
 Parrots may live 40-50 years.
-So before taking a pet, think about a pet’s whole life and not only the near future.
+So before taking a pet, think about the pet’s whole life and not only the near future.

 Our tour lasted a little more than three hours.
 We were brought by train back to the entrance and then entered Safari’s back gate with our car (this entrance is included in the tour price).